Galicic-Code/eportfolio/README.txt

-Template borrowed by M Galicic to create E-Portfolio for PGDip in Cyber Security course @ University of Essex
+Template 'Forty' sucessfully borrowed by M Galicic to create E-Portfolio for PGDip in Cyber Security course @ University of Essex

 Forty by HTML5 UP
 html5up.net | @ajlkn